phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_removal.md

 toc_sticky: true
 ---

-In this page, we will:
- - Simulate cellular response when traveling down the gradient.
+In the [previous tutorial](tutorial_gradient), we simulated the behavior of bacteria moving up the concentration gradient.
+In this tutorial, we will simulate the opposite - when the bacterium is not in luck and moves down a concentration gradient.

 ## Files and dependencies